 Definition of “programmatic decision making”

 Does the subrecipient have responsibility for programmatic decision making?

 Example – If GIT provides funds to an entity to conduct an independent research project, the agreement would be characteristic of a subaward, because the subrecipient would be responsible for designing the research and determining how to carry out that research.
 The subrecipient's research areas must be consistent with the scope of work that the prime sponsor approved for GIT.

 In contrast, a Contractor/Vendor relationship is appropriate when the work being performed involves the procurement of goods or services from an organization which provides the goods and services to many different purchasers as part of its normal business operations within a competitive environment Not subject to the same compliance requirements as a subcontractor (if the source is a Federal award).

 Subagreements under Federal Contracts (Not Grants)

 In order to establish a subrecipient relationship under federal contracts, the Federal Acquisition Regulation (FAR 35.009) states that "it is important that the contractor not subcontract technical or scientific work without the contracting officer's advance knowledge."
 The FAR goes on to state that "during the negotiation of a cost-reimbursement R&D contract, the contracting officer shall obtain complete information concerning the contractor's plans for subcontracting any portion of the experimental, research, or development effort."
-If a subrecipient relationship is not approved as part of a proposal submitted to the agency, written sponsor approval would be required before any unbudgeted subrecipient subcontract could be established.
+If a subrecipient relationship is not approved as part of a proposal submitted to the agency, sponsor approval may be required before a subcontract can be established.

 What Is a Consultant?